segmentio/segment-docs/src/unify/profiles-sync/tables.md

 All these events were performed by the same person.
 If you use these tables to assemble your data models, though, always join them against `id_graph` to resolve each event’s `canonical_segment_id`.

 > info ""
-> In the data for profiles involved in Journey steps, columns appended with `hidden_entry` or `hidden_entry_joined_at` may appear.
-These denote internal Segment processes for user integration into Journeys, and do not require user attention or action.
+> You might see columns appended with `hidden_entry` or `hidden_entry_joined_at` in profile data of users in Journeys.
+Segment uses these for internal purposes, and they do not require any attention or action.

 ### Profiles Sync schema